 Every believer is connected through Christ and we are built up and equipped as we come together to spur one another to good works (Hebrews 10:24-25).

-We choose to be a church of many ages, income levels, ethnicities, and languages (Matthew 28:19).
+We are a church of many ages, income levels, ethnicities, and languages (Matthew 28:19).
 The Kingdom of God is diverse, and we want to reflect that diversity in every way possible.

 We practice active care, mercy, justice, and benevolence in the church and in the world.
 We meet one another's needs as well as the needs of people outside the Church.